Ccode-lang/LAKE/README.md

 # LAKE `Letter Alphabet Key Encryption`
-Symetric encryption for letters.
+Symmetric encryption for letters.
 ## Howto
-To import use `import LAKE` when the LAKE.py file is in your scripts directory.
+To import, use `import LAKE` when the LAKE.py file is in your scripts directory.
 To encrypt use `LAKE.encrypt(<plaintext>, <letterkey>)`, example:
 ```python
 import LAKE